 What is an energy tariff composed of?

-An energy tariff is composed of two key elements:
+An energy tariff is composed of two key elements which make up the core of your bill:

-- The unit rates for your electricity and / or gas in kilowatt hours (kWh)
+- The unit rate for your electricity and/or gas consumption, which typically in kilowatt hours (kWh)

 - A daily standing charge.